wellcometrust/grants_tagger_light/README.md

 This is done by running `poetry install --with dev` after you are in the sell (`poetry shell`)

 Run tests with `pytest`.
-If you want to write some additional tests, they should go in the subfolde `tests/`
+If you want to write some additional tests, they should go in the subfolder `tests/`

 ## ✍️ Scripts